Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/question.md

 ---

 **Your question**
-Please describe your question clearly.
+Describe your question clearly.

 **Context**
-Provide any relevant details or context.
+Provide context or details.

 **Additional notes**
-Any other information that may help answer your question.
+Any other information to help answer your question.